 We saw in Sections 3.2 and 3.3 that some legal duties apply to organisations and others to individuals.
-The term "duty holder" is sometimes used to identify the person or organisation holding a specific legal duty, particularly those placed by the Health and Safety at Work Act, the Management of Health and Safety at Work Act, the Management of Health and Safety at Work Regulations (MHSWR) and the Control of Major Accident Hazard (COMAH) Regulations.
+The term "duty holder" is sometimes used to identify the person or organisation holding a specific legal duty, particularly those placed by the Health and Safety at Work Act, the Management of Health and Safety at Work Regulations (MHSWR) and the Control of Major Accident Hazard (COMAH) Regulations.
 The use of the term legal duty holder can provide clarity about who is legally responsible for what, and so avoid safety issues "falling through the cracks" or being lost within the hierarchy of large and complex organisations.